 Those only replace the original bash plate, and most also stop using the engine as a mounting point in the rear.
 Note that makes them incompatible with center stands.

 AS3 Performance list a 4mm aluminium bash plate on their web site (£180).
 Not available yet however, and it’s unclear if it attaches to the engine.
+And doesn’t covers the crap flap area.

 Black Dog Cycle Works is going the same way, building a solid replacement part.
 This is still in development, no price point attached yet.
+Will also attach to the centerstand location instead of the engine.
+More pics. $325.

 Those do replace the original bash plate and have ears to protect the tank as well.
 Those are incompatible with all other underside protections and likely to make the installation of a center stand impossible.